 Newport Animal Control

 N.A.C. no longer runs a “shelter” and does not accept owner surrenders, but they do adopt out unclaimed stray animals that are picked up and brought to their holding facility.
-They also work with rescues like Steele Away Home to save the unwanted animals.
+They also work with several local rescues to save the unwanted animals.

 P.M.F.C. has also provided short term foster care to some NAC dogs and day-camp training classes to select inmates at N.A.C. in hopes of getting them accepted by Universal K9 which trains pit bulls as police dogs.